johannesrose/aws-cloud-resume-challenge/README.md

 # AWS Cloud Resume Challenge

-Die AWS Cloud Resume Challenge ist ein spannendes Projekt, das von Forrest Brazeal ins Leben gerufen wurde, um Cloud-Enthusiasten und angehenden Cloud-Entwicklern eine praktische Möglichkeit zu bieten, ihre Fähigkeiten zu demonstrieren und zu verbessern.
-Diese Challenge fordert die Teilnehmer auf, ihre Fähigkeiten in der Amazon Web Services (AWS) Cloud-Entwicklung durch die Erstellung einer Cloud-optimierten Version ihres Lebenslaufs unter Beweis zu stellen.
+The AWS Cloud Resume Challenge is an exciting project created by Forrest Brazeal to provide cloud enthusiasts and aspiring cloud developers with a practical way to demonstrate and improve their skills.
+This challenge asks participants to demonstrate their Amazon Web Services (AWS) cloud development skills by creating a cloud-optimized version of their resume.

-## Welche AWS Services brauchen wir?
+## Which services we need
 -  S3
 -  AWS CloudFront
 -  Certificate Manager